 Brief entry into the War

 The German Tiger II heavy tank is disputably one of the best tanks of the entire World War II, and despite it’s flaws it was also one of the most fearsome.
-Armed with an 88mm KwK 43 gun, this 70-tonne kitty was able to penetrate any tank from the Allied arsenal including the Soviet heavy tanks.
-An experienced gunner, able to estimate the range properly, had one more advantage – it was deadly accurate.
+Armed with an 88mm KwK 43 gun, this 70-tonne kitty was able to pierce through any tank from the Allied arsenal including the Soviet heavy tanks.
+An experienced gunner, able to estimate the range properly, had one more advantage – it was VERY accurate.